What's 20 Percent of 500? A Deep Dive into Percentages and Their Applications

 - Confusing Percentage Increase/Decrease: A 20% increase followed by a 20% decrease does not result in the original value.
 The calculations are not symmetrical.

 - Misinterpreting Percentage Points: Percentage points refer to the absolute difference between two percentages, not the relative change.
-For example, an increase from 20% to 25% is a 5 percentage point increase, but a 25% relative increase.
+Here's one way to look at it: an increase from 20% to 25% is a 5 percentage point increase, but a 25% relative increase.

 To avoid these errors, always carefully read the problem statement, double-check your calculations, and use multiple methods to verify your answers.